 I am a life coach who helps out stressed mums because I used to be one myself.
 Living with constant feelings of guilt, and overwhelm made me miserable.
 I felt constantly torn and under pressure.
 Nothing I ever did felt like it was enough.
 It is important to me to help other women who feel like I did.
 I want to support them to create some breathing space to work out what really matters to them and what they want.

 I wasn’t always a life coach.
 After school, I studied Sociology and Women Studies at the University of Aberdeen.
 After university, I worked for several charities such as rape crisis, criminal justice organisation Sacro and a mental health charity in my hometown of Aberdeen, Scotland.

 My world was turned upside down by two equally amazing and crazy children I decided to be a stay at home mum.
 I eventually found myself looking for a creative outlet and took up baking and cake decorating as a hobby.
 My hobby quickly turned into a small but successful business.

-I began life coach training with The Martha Beck Institute in 2016.
-I was delighted to feel like I had found “my thing”.
-My experiences in all aspects of my life support and inspire my work.
-When I have the opportunity to witness change occur within a person, to see them move from fear to excitement, it is the most amazing thing ever.
+I began life coach training with The Martha Beck Institute in 2016 which felt like finally discovering “my thing”.
+When I have the chance to watch change within a client, to see them move from fear to excitement, it is the most rewarding part of my work.